 Rob has worked in special interest travel for over 30 years, the last 20 of which have been spent running Real World, of which he is Managing Director.
 Most of his recent trips to Africa have been focused on the work of Explorers Against Extinction of which he is co-founder and trustee.
 Rob has travelled widely in Africa with many visits to Kenya, Tanzania, Ethiopia, South Africa, Botswana, Zimbabwe, Lesotho and Swaziland, Uganda, the DRC.
 Rob's career in travel started a long way from Africa - in the Himalayas, as a mountain guide.
 It was during this time that climbing and trekking trips to Ethiopia, Kenya, Lesotho and South Africa started his love for Africa.
 He hasn't forgotten his origins however and is the author of the Footprint Travel Guide to Nepal, published February 2017. he has just trekked to Everest Base Camp in aid of Explorers Against Extincton.

 Sara has over 25 years specifically in long-haul travel and conservation.
 She's travelled extensively in six continents but her most memorable moments have been in Africa, with multiple visits to a number of countries.
-Travels include Kenya, Tanzania, Uganda, Ethiopia, South Africa, Zambia, the Seychelles, Mauritius, Mozambique, Mali, Cape Verde, Morocco, Tunisia and the DRC.
-She is passionate about conservation and the role eco-tourism plays in the preservation of iconic species.
-She's made a number of project trips in her role as co-founder and trustee of Explorers Against Extinction.
+Travels include Kenya, Tanzania, Uganda, Ethiopia, South Africa, Zimbabwe, Zambia, the Seychelles, Mauritius, Mozambique, Mali, Cape Verde, Morocco, Tunisia and the DRC.
+She believes that eco-tourism plays a vital role in the preservation of iconic species and has made a number of project trips in her role as co-founder and trustee of Explorers Against Extinction.
 Sara joins Rob on the board of Directors and oversees our partnership programme, sales, product and marketing.